Posted on December 28 2022

 Make It a Mini

 Choose mini appliances instead of full-size versions to save space in a small outdoor kitchen.
-All types of kitchen appliances come in smaller versions, including refrigerators, sink basins, grills, smokers, and storage carts.
+All types of kitchen appliances come in smaller versions, including refrigerators, sink basins, grills, smokers, combo doors and drawers, and storage carts.

 Small drink coolers make beautiful additions to an outdoor kitchen and are smaller than regular-size refrigerators.
 The Big Green Egg makes a super-efficient mini ceramic grill that can take a small space to new heights.
 Think in lines of one-cup coffee makers and a smaller seating area.
 Cozy but classy are the vibes with a mini outdoor kitchen.